 Replacing components in your laptop can easily become a frustrating affair whether you’re a veteran technician or a first time DIY-er.
 We’ve learned a lot through our years of experience working with laptops and laptop components.
-This article will outline some of the best tips and tricks we know to make the installation of a new LCD screen (or inverter board for that matter) as smooth as possible.
+This article will outline some of the best tips and tricks we know to make replacing an LCD screen (or inverter board for that matter) as smooth as possible.

 The Fastest Route isn’t Always the Best Route